5.1 General context

 Main concepts

-In Finland, the rights of all young people to participate in planning, decision-making and implementing the matters related to their lives are well recognised in the law base starting from the Constitution.
-Since 2006, the Youth Act has specified youth participation and the right of young people to be heard as a legal obligation.
-Based on the newest version of the Youth Act (2016) Section 24 – 'Participation, consultation and influence':
+In Finland, the rights of all young people to participate in the planning, decision-making, and implementation of policies relevant to young people are recognised at the legislative level in the Finnish Constitution (731/1999) (Perustuslaki, also available in Swedish).
+Since 2006, the Youth Act (72/2016) (Nuorisolaki, also available in Swedish) has specified youth participation and the right of young people to be heard as a legal obligation.
+Section 24 of the Act outlines that:

 ‘… the local and central government authorities shall offer and organise opportunities for young people to be involved and exert an influence in the processing of issues related to local, regional and nationwide youth work and policies, or otherwise ensure that they are consulted in said contexts.
 Additionally, young people shall be consulted in matters that affect them.'